psarando/shire-reckoning/README.md

         * Gregorian: `6456/4 - 6400/100 + 6400/400 = 1566 leap-days`
         * Gondor: `(3440/4 - 3400/100 + 2*3000/1000) + (3016/4 - 3000/100 + 2*2000/1000 + 2 + 1) = 1563 leap-days`

+3. Tolkien implied in the first publication of The Lord of the Rings that the Shire Calendar had incorporated these millennial adjustments as well, further suggesting that the Shire Calendar was in sync with the Kings' and Stewards' Reckoning calendars by the end of the Third Age:

+    > These alterations seem to have become recognized eventually throughout the west-lands;
+    > but there were no further corrections during the Third Age.
+    >
+    > -- J.R.R.
+Tolkien, as quoted in The Lord of the Rings: A Reader's Companion Appendix D

 So if the calendar of Gondor would have added 3 less leap-days than this proleptic Gregorian calendar by T.A.
 3019, this means its New Year's Day would have drifted back 3 days relative to this Gregorian calendar (the Stewards' Reckoning was only a slight modification of the Kings' Reckoning calendar